mrRobot62/solar_epever/README.md

 # Running your system
-if everything is installed properly on your PICO start inside Thonny the file `SolarPico.py` Afterwards in the terminal window your should see log records
+if everything is installed properly on your PICO start inside Thonny the file `SolarPico.py` After this log entries should be visible in the terminal window.

 ```
 V 0.1.0